theopmw/leftfield-clothing/README.md

 - [x] Sort multiple categories of products simultaneously across broad categories such as clothing or footwear or hats

-- [x] Search for a product by name or description
+- [x] Search for a product by name, description or brand

 - [x] Easily see what I have searched for and the number of results